 And they did.

 Ever since, Radius has continued its commitment to share God's love with the community we so adore.
 While our outreach has expanded to many places, we haven't strayed far from our roots.
 In fact, when the weekly gathering was moved from the Shuffleboard Club not too long ago, we moved into the larger building just next door—The Sunshine Center.
+Now we are in our own building at 165 13th St N., St Petersburg FL 33705.

 “We are a people on mission, moving out in ever-widening circles to change our world.”